JuliaMolSim/Molly.jl/docs/src/docs.md

 All your interaction types need to return the same units of force and energy or the simulation will not run.
 By default these are `kJ * mol^-1 * nm^-1` for force and `kJ * mol^-1` for energy, but this can be changed using the `force_units` and `energy_units` arguments to [`System`](@ref).
 If you need to strip units for downstream analysis, use the `ustrip` function.
-It should be noted that charges are stored as dimensionless, i.e. 1.0 is an atomic charge of +1.
+It should be noted that charges are stored as dimensionless, i.e. 1.0 represents an atomic charge of +1.

 ## Forces